fatmaeltaha/fatmaeltaha/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="28">
 </h1>
 <p>
-I'm a mechatronics engineer with a strong interest in software development.
-I enjoy solving problems, improving systems, and learning new things.
-My skills include C programming, Microcontroller architecture, and real-time operating systems (RTOS).I'm also learning more about software testing and development.
+I am a Junior Software Tester with a strong interest in software quality assurance and continuous improvement.
+I have hands-on experience in manual testing, including analyzing requirements, writing and executing test cases, and generating clear and detailed bug reports

+I am skilled in API testing using Postman, as well as API automation testing using Rest Assured with TestNG.
+I also have experience in web automation testing using Selenium WebDriver with Java and TestNG, focusing on validating functionality through valid, invalid, and end-to-end test scenarios.

+I am continuously developing my testing and automation skills, with a strong attention to detail and a passion for delivering reliable and high-quality software products.
 </p>